-7 Ways to Improve Local SEO & Attract New Business
+7 Ways To Improve Local SEO & Attract New Business

 But don’t stop there.
 Spend time researching your competitors’ Q&As, too.
 See what your potential customers are asking others in your industry.

-How GMB Q&A Works
+How GBP Q&A Works

-On your Google My Business profile, you may notice an “Ask a Question” button.
+On your Google Business Profile, you may notice an “Ask a Question” button.
 Once clicked, users are taken through to a screen that allows them to submit a question.

 This next bit is key.
 The question does not get submitted to the owner of the profile.
 It gets submitted to the profile.
-That means it is visible to anyone who sees a Google My Business listing.
+That means it is visible to anyone who sees a Google Business Profile listing.

-Once a question has been posted to your competitors’ Google My Business listing, you will be able to see it.
+Once a question has been posted to your competitors’ Google Business Profile listing, you will be able to see it.

 And once the question is answered, that information – and the engagement – is there for all in the future to see.